 What makes the Early Learning Center Special?

-YWCA Greater Cleveland's is the only model of this type in this part of the country.
+YWCA Greater Cleveland Early Learning Center is the only model of this type in this part of the country.

 All lead teachers are required to have a four-year degree to implement customized education plans.

-Family Engagement Specialist provides family members and/or guardians with resources to live a quality life and achieve their goals, increase their self sufficiency, and ongoing case management services.
+Family Engagement Director provides family members and/or guardians with resources to live a quality life and achieve their goals, increase self-sufficiency, and ongoing case management services.

-Our Clinical Director focuses on social and emotional needs of the children.
+Our Clinical Director focuses on meeting the social and emotional needs of the children.

 About the Early Learning Center